Joanne Hayes-White (President)

 Pilot Member; San Francisco Bar Pilot

-Captain Einar Nyborg, 50, of Ukiah, was appointed by Governor Brown to the Board of Pilot Commissioners for the Bays of San Francisco, San Pablo and Suisun on February 24, 2017, for a four-year term.
+Captain Einar Nyborg of Ukiah was reappointed for a second four-year term to the Board of Pilot Commissioners for the Bays of San Francisco, San Pablo and Suisun by Governor Newsom on March 23, 2021.
+Captain Nyborg was previously appointed to the Board by Governor Brown and served a first term on the Board from February 24, 2017 through February 29, 2021.
 Captain Nyborg represents one of two Board-licensed pilot members on the Board.
-Captain Nyborg has been a pilot at the San Francisco Bar Pilots since 1995.
+He has been a pilot at the San Francisco Bar Pilots since 1995.
 Previously, he was a harbor tug captain at Crowley Maritime Services from 1991 to 1995, tank vessel deck officer at the Keystone Shipping Company from 1989 to 1993 and first officer and deck boss for Arctic Alaska Seafoods in 1988.

 Capt.
 Oscar Prada